balexand/sanity_cache/README.md

 At this point no caching is taking place.
 Each call to a function like `MyApp.CMS.get_page_by_path/1` will make a request to the Sanity CMS API.

 ### Polling for new content

+Add `MyApp.CMS` to start when your application starts.
+This will fetch content when your application starts and poll for new content every few minutes.
+Now, functions like `MyApp.CMS.get_page_by_path/1` will get data from the cache instead of making calls to the Sanity CMS API.

+A useful trick is to not start this process during development so you will get fetch CMS data every time you refresh the page.

 ```elixir
 defmodule MyApp.Application do